jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 ### Cache Implementation Pattern

-Each plugin implements a **Map-based cache** with intelligent invalidation:
+Each plugin implements a **Map-based cache** with hub version-based invalidation:

 ```javascript
 /**